borgbackup/borg/docs/faq.rst

 My repository is corrupt, how can I restore from an older copy of it?
 ---------------------------------------------------------------------

+Note: this is only required for repos using legacy encryption modes.

 If your repositories are encrypted and have the same ID, the recommended method is to delete the corrupted repository, but keep its security info, and then copy